civicrm/civicrm-user-guide/docs/organising-your-data/relationships.md

 1. Navigate to one of the records that you want to relate.
 2. Click on **Add Relationship** from the **Actions** button on the contact summary, or from the Relationships tab
 3. Select the Relationship Type.
-In this case it would be either "Sibling of".
+In this case it would be "Sibling of".
 4. Begin to type the last name of the related person(s).
 If you discover that a contact you want to connect is not yet in the